mrakgr/Trading-Journal/journal_2025.md

 Sigh, the first few months at Tao Ceti were the best, but now I am back in the wilds.

 During the first month I worked Saturdays and Sundays to prove myself, but honestly that was the most enjoyable part of the job.

+11:45am.
+Made a dentist's appointment tomorrow at 3pm.
+I guess I'll be out during that time.
+My dad's been sick for the past few days, I guess my mom will give me a ride.